AhmadJavaidWork/book-shook-backend/Readme.md

-A book records app with NodeJS, Express, GraphQL, PostgreSQl and Knex as ORM
+A book records app with NodeJS, Express, GraphQL, PostgreSQL and Knex as ORM

 Authors will have multiple books
 Each book will have one Author